-The German chemist and winegrower dr. Leonhard Roesler (1839-1910) studied chemistry in Erlangen and Göttingen.
-From 1867 he worked as a full professor at the Grand Ducal Baden Technical University in Karlsruhe (Baden-Württemberg).
-Here already dealt mainly with wine chemical issues.
-During this time he and his colleague Dr. Adolph Blankenhorn (1843-1906) the "Annals of Oenology" out.
-In 1870 he became head of the newly established and - alongside that of Freiherr August-Wilhelm Babo (1827-1894) directed viticulture school - at that time independent Oenochemical experimental station at the Klosterneuburger Weinbauinstitut (Lower Austria) entrusted.
-In 1872 he pointed to a burgundy vine in the location "Weidlinger Spitz" the phylloxera to.
-He was actively involved in researching and combating the pest.
+The German chemist and winegrower Dr. Leonhard Roesler (1839-1910) studied chemistry in Erlangen and Göttingen.
+From 1867 he worked as a full professor at the Grand Ducal Technical University in Karlsruhe (Baden-Württemberg).
+Here, it was primarily concerned with wine chemistry issues.
+During this time he and his colleague Dr. Adolph Blankenhorn (1843-1906) published the "Annals of Oenology".
+In 1870 he became head of the newly established and - alongside that of Freiherr August-Wilhelm Babo (1827-1894) managed wine-growing school - at that time independent oenochemical experimental station on Klosterneuburg Wine Institute (Lower Austria) entrusted.
+In 1872 he pointed out the "Weidlinger Spitz" on a Burgundy vine phylloxera to.
+He actively helped to research and fight the pest.

-His son-in-law was also the director and later director of Wenzel Seifert (1862-1942).
-In his most comprehensive book of comprehensive wine statistics, Roesler published the analyzes of a huge number of wines from all the crown lands of the Habsburg monarchy and the most important European wine countries.
-Roesler was in 1884 also co-founder of the Association for the Protection of Austrian Viticulture.
-His colleague Felix von Thümen (1839-1892) described in 1877 a hitherto unknown fungus (a vine root mold) and called this "Roesleria hypogaea".
-In honor of Roesler, a memorial stone was unveiled in Klosterneuburg in 1931.
-A red grape variety created in Klosterneuburg in 1970 was named after him Roesler named.
+His son-in-law was Wenzel, who later also worked at the institute Seifert (1862-1942).
+In his most comprehensive work of comprehensive wine statistics, Roesler published the analyzes of a huge number of wines from all the crown lands of the Habsburg monarchy and the most important European wine countries.
+Roesler was also a co-founder of the Association for the Protection of Austrian Viticulture in 1884.
+His colleague Felix von Thümen (1839-1892) described a previously unknown fungus (a vine root mold) in 1877 and called it "Roesleria hypogaea".
+A memorial stone was unveiled in 1931 in Klosterneuburg in honor of Roesler.
+A red grape variety created in 1970 in Klosterneuburg was named after him Roesler named.